The Best New Zealand Beaches, Lakes and Rivers for Summer Swimming.

 Pelorus River Marlborough Sounds

-2) Charlie's Rock and Pools – Kerikeri, Northland
+2) Charlie's Rock and Pools – Kerikeri, Bay of Islands, Northland

-Charlie's Rock located on the Waipapa River and is a fun picturesque swimming hole located in the far north town of Kerikeri.
+Charlie's Rock is located on the Waipapa River and is a fun picturesque swimming hole located in the far north town of Kerikeri.
 The cliffs surrounding the main pool range from 4 meters (13 feet) to 12 meters (40 feet), with the waterfall flowing in at a 4-5 meters (13 to 14 feet) point and the depth of the water is unknown, but it is deep.
-In mid summer (January / February) the water spilling over the water fall is warm and builds up a 2 meter (7 feett) warm layer in the main pool.
+In mid-summer (January / February) the water spilling over the waterfall is warm and builds up a 2 meter (7 feet) warm layer in the main pool.

 Safety: If you are planning on jumping off the cliff into the water, follow the lead of the locals as they know the safest places to jump from.